Mental health in sport

 3. Make time to switch off

-When working in a time sensitive environment like safeguarding, it can feel impossible to take breaks.
-However, without time away from work, you run the risk of developing burnout or other mental health illnesses – which usually require much more time off work.
+When working in a time-sensitive environment like safeguarding, it can feel impossible to take breaks.
+But, without time away from work, you run the risk of developing burnout or other mental health problems – which usually require much more time off work.

 You are more than just your job and ensuring time away from work is crucial to your mental health and sense of self.